I'm Nevets: Nerd, cinephile, TV-junkie, bookworm, gamer, and slacker extraordinaire.

 9. "Storm of the Century"

-In this creepy miniseries written by Stephen King, we have a group of people stranded in their little town, blocked off from all communication with the outside world due to a powerful, claustrophobia-inducing blizzard which has hit their area.
-If that wasn't bad enough, a mysterious stranger suddenly appears during this "storm of the century" who brutally murders one of the towns residents and appears to know all of the deepest, darkest secrets of all the citizens.
+In this creepy miniseries written by Stephen King, we have a group of people stranded in their little town, blocked off from all communication with the outside world due to a powerful, claustrophobia-inducing blizzard that has hit their area.
+If that wasn't bad enough, a mysterious stranger suddenly appears during this "storm of the century" who brutally murders one of the town's residents and appears to know all of the deepest, darkest secrets of all the citizens.
 His motives and history remain unknown, but the message he gives to all is a chilling one: "Give me what I want, and I'll go away."

-Along with The Stand, this has to be one of the most well-made (and non-hokey) miniseries made from Stephen Kings writings.
-Perhaps this is due to the fact that Storm of the Century was specifically made to be filmed as opposed to being an adaptation from an already published novel.
+Along with The Stand, this has to be one of the most well-made (and non-hokey) miniseries made from Stephen King's writings.
+Perhaps this is due to the fact that Storm of the Century was specifically made to be filmed as opposed to being an adaptation of an already published novel.
 Whatever the case, the story is a pretty solid horror/mystery tale.
 The only real flaw is that there's not enough focus given on the varied assortment of characters.
 Not that there's none, but more would have been nice.
 All in all, it gets the job done.

 8. "The Lost Room"

-This forgotten Sci Fi Channel miniseries may have not been the most memorable thing to ever hit television screens but it was certainly a unique idea which brought a lot of captivating mysteries that were really fun to watch unfold.
+This forgotten Sci Fi Channel miniseries may have not been the most memorable thing to ever hit television screens but it was certainly a unique idea that brought a lot of captivating mysteries that were really fun to watch unfold.
 The show itself revolves around a mysterious 1960s motel room located outside of normal time and space.
 Every object from it brings strange supernatural powers to whoever possesses them.